 Judging Staff Ability

 The ability of a Technical Director to judge which abilities of staff members need improvement and act on that information.

 How good the staff member is at negotiating deals.
 A non-player involved in transfer or contract negotiations will seek better financial deals if they are a more skilled negotiator, while someone less skilled will be somewhat more likely to agree to less favourable packages.

 The tactical knowledge a staff member has.
 However, this attribute will increase with age as the level is affected by their experience in the game, where they have been and who they have worked with in the past.

-The ability of a Data Analyst to understand data concerning an individual player and interpret it in a manner useful to the manager.
+The ability of an analyst to understand data concerning an individual player or team and interpret it in a manner useful to the manager.

 This attribute is needed by Physio's and reflects their ability for their treatment to both prevent and rehabilitate injuries.